 I spend many hours making sure my color analysis is accurate, not just beautiful.
 That’s why I take a fluid approach to typing and don’t think anything of sitting on a palette for several weeks or months before I release it.
 A person’s dominant seasonal archetype contains the seeds for the entire aesthetic direction for her personal style development.
 It’s important to get it right.

-The infamous Dove ad depicts an FBI forensic artist named Gil Zamora sketching women (who were behind curtains), by the way they describe themselves.
-He says things like, “Tell me about your chin,” to which these women depressingly reply, “It kind of protrudes a little bit, especially when I smile.”
+This infamous Dove ad depicts an FBI forensic artist named Gil Zamora sketching women (who were behind curtains), by the way they verbally describe themselves.
+He says things like, “Tell me about your chin,” to which these women (depressingly) reply, “It kind of protrudes a little bit, especially when I smile.”